Diana Atamaint

-Life
+Early life and career

-Atamaint was born in Sucúa in 1972 and she was the first of four children born to Bosco Atamaint and Aurora Wamputsar.
-Her parents were both teachers.
-She attended Río Upano School before she studied for a degree in commercial engineering at the University of Cuenca, graduating in 2003.
-She went on to gain a master's degree at the Latin American Faculty of Social Sciences.
+Atamaint was born in Sucúa, in the province of Morona Santiago, in 1972.
+She was the first of four children born to Bosco Atamaint and Aurora Wamputsar. both of whom were teachers.
+She attended Río Upano School before she studied for a degree in commercial engineering at the University of Cuenca, where she graduated in 2003.
+She went on to gain a master's degree at the Latin American Faculty of Social Sciences (FLACSO).

 At the age of 26, she began to work for a Project for the Development of the Indigenous and Black Peoples of Ecuador, funded by the World Bank.
-She visited communities in Provinces of Morona Santiago, Pastaza and Zamora Chinchipe, and she decided to be a politician.
+She visited communities in the provinces of Morona Santiago, Pastaza and Zamora Chinchipe, and she decided to be a politician.

+Political career

 She entered politics in 2003 as alternate deputy for Sandra Palacios.
 In the 2006 legislative elections, she was elected as a deputy of her home province of Morona Santiago as a Pachakutik Plurinational Unity Movement candidate.
 She joined the Ministry of Agriculture as the Undersecretary for the Amazon.
 She had become the first legislator of the Shuar people.
-She was unususual for being qualified technically and she had to persuade the voters that they could support a woman to take the role.
-During her time in Congress, Atamaint has on several occasions worn traditional costumes of the Shuar community.
+She was unusual for being qualified technically and she had to persuade the voters that they could support a woman to take the role.
+During her time in the National Assembly, on several occasions Atamaint wore the traditional dress of the Shuar community.